|Entrance to the track is just below the Castle at Nurburg.|

 |The entrance to the Car Park can get very busy - this is the road outside!|

 When you come off the roundabout, turn left or right into the car park.
 On your first visit get out and have a look around.
 There are always some nice machines to look at in the paddock on a public day.
 These will range from glistening Supercars - which will probably trundle round at a pretty safe speed - to local 'Ring specials - often stripped out Opels or Golfs, which will come absolutely flying past you as if you are standing still on the track!

-The important bit of this place is the smallest building on the left.
+The important bit of this place is the smallest building on the right as you go in.
 This is the kiosk where you buy your tickets to enter the track.
 There is an automatic machine on the wall, or you can buy them inside.
 If you intend to do more than 5 laps its worth buying one of the tickets which has a number of laps on it at a cheaper rate.
 Make sure you get the right one though - there are different tickets for bikes, and some are only valid on the day they are bought.
-The Ring Taxi sets off from here, and just below the kiosk you can see the yellow automatic barriers which release you onto your lap.
+The Ring Taxi sets off from here, and just behind the kiosk you can see the yellow automatic barriers which release you onto your lap.

 The largest building in the centre is the Restaurant, which has changing rooms and toilets underneath.
-The smaller round building to its right is a small BMW display area.
+The smaller round building to its left as you go in is a small BMW display area.
 BMW have a strong link to the Nordschleife.
 They have a compound within Nurburg where they are based as they test their range of new cars on the track when it is not open to the public (see our 'Scoop' section here) and they also run the Ring Taxi.

 You can pay for a lap in this Dodge Viper, which is a fully specced race car - but very expensive.
 Two cars in front you can see the famous 'Ring Taxi' - a standard BMW M5